asm-products/minimal/Readme.md

 * Anyone can fork and send a Pull Request (It's the only way we support)
 * Run the app locally before committing.
+* Please ensure that you have synced with the upstream minimal branch.
+This ensures that merges go smoothly.

 ##Getting Started